zavvdev/docker-compose-example/README.md

 ### ✔ make down

-Stop containers and remove containers, networks, volumes, and images created by 'deploy' or 'up'
+Stop containers and remove containers, networks, volumes, and images created by 'up-prod' or 'up'

 ### ✔ make lint-client